louiz/biboumi/doc/biboumi.1.rst

 You can list the IRC channels on a given IRC server by sending an XMPP disco items request on the IRC server JID.
-The number of channels on some servers is huge, and biboumi does not (yet) support result set management (XEP 0059) so the result stanza may be very big.
+The number of channels on some servers is huge so the result stanza may be very big, unless your client supports result set management (XEP 0059)

 Nicknames
 ---------